Bonkers (American TV series): Production

 Meanwhile, Duane Capizzi, making his producing debut, was brought into the fold and teamed with animation veteran Robert Hathcock and charged with making 65 episodes (a full season's worth in syndication).
 The episodes theoretically would feature Bonkers with Wright as his partner.
 These episodes came back from overseas animation studios looking less than spectacular, causing considerable concern at Disney.
 Ultimately, the original team was replaced, and a team headed by Robert Taylor came in.
-Only 19 of the original-order shows survived to air; they are what is known as the "Miranda Wright episodes" of Bonkers.
+Only 19 of the original-order shows survived to air; they are what is known as the "Miranda Wright episodes" of Bonkers or simply as the "Miranda" episodes.
 Nine of these episodes were aired on The Disney Channel during the first half of 1993 as a preview for the series, before its syndicated premiere in the fall.
-The 19 Miranda Wright episodes are shown toward the end of the series in the official continuity.
+The 19 "Miranda Wright" episodes are shown in October 1993 in the broadcast syndication.
 Greg Weisman (co-creator of Disney's Gargoyles) worked on the Miranda episodes, and Bonkers's relationship with Miranda inspired Goliath's relationship with Elisa Maza.

 Taylor threw out the old premise of the show.
 He replaced it with the Lucky Piquel scenario, but his episodes were revised and established to occur before the original episodes.
-42 episodes of the "Piquel Era" were made, including one (New Partners on the Block), which attempted to bridge the gap between the two somewhat contradictory storylines.
+42 episodes of the "Lucky Piquel Era" were made, including one (New Partners on the Block), which attempted to bridge the gap between the two somewhat contradictory storylines.

+Jim Cummings revealed in 2025 that he was among the last three finalists for the role of Bonkers, the other two being Matt Frewer and Jim Carrey, the latter of whom was jokingly confident that he won the role.
+Both Cummings and Maurice LaMarche believe that had he won the role, as well as a part he auditioned for in Inspector Gadget, he probably would not have pursued a live action film career.

 The series was long incorrectly rumored to have originally been intended as a Roger Rabbit spin-off series which ended up being scrapped due to licensing issues from Amblin Entertainment, with Bonkers being created instead.
 However, in 2008, Greg Weisman, who was a writer on the series, denied this.
 While confirming that the title character was inspired by Roger, and the Toontown concept had also been influenced by the film, Weisman insists that Bonkers was always meant to be his own character.